-Sitso Bediako has represented clients in a broad array of litigation matters, including federal class actions, financial services, shareholder and director disputes, sensitive internal investigations, U.S. Securities and Exchange Commission and other regulator inquiries, and breach of fiduciary duties claims.
-His most recent cases involved defending public company against securities fraud claims related to its loss reserving practices and defending a public company from breach of contract and negligence claims involving a structured financial product.
-Mr. Bediako has drafted and argued motions in both federal and state courts, and he has achieved favorable outcomes for a range of clients including a charitable organization contesting the allocation of estate funds, a building owner seeking to recover unpaid rents, and a corporation alleging a breach of a merger agreement.
+Over the course of his career, Mr. Bediako has represented clients as plaintiffs and defendants in a broad array of complex litigation matters, including federal securities and antitrust class actions, shareholder and director disputes, sensitive internal investigations, regulator inquiries, and whistleblower complaints.
+Mr. Bediako has appeared in both federal and state courts, and he has achieved favorable outcomes for a range of clients including charitable organizations, small business owners, and large corporations.
 Mr. Bediako has significant experience managing the e-discovery process in complex litigation matters and working on matters involving expert witnesses.

 Sullivan v.
 Barclays PLC et al., No. 13-cv-2811 (S.D.N.Y.) involves the alleged manipulation of the Euro Interbank Offered Rate (“Euribor”) by financial institutions that traded in Euribor-based financial products.
 Over $490 million in settlements have been achieved, and an appeal of certain dismissed defendants is pending.